Illumina/zippy/README.md

 - Run the tests file make_params_test.py and see if it's OK!

 # Using ZIPPY:
-0. Install ZIPPY by using 'pip install zippy'
+0. Install ZIPPY by using 'pip install zippy-pipeline'

 1. Make a proto-workflow file.